GiantTreeLP/CloudNet-Installer/README.md

 ## Version

-The installer is currently installing CloudNet version 2.1.10.
+The installer installs the latest stable build of the CloudNet software.

 ## Prequisites